dst1/AdaSampling/README.md

 sampling.
 Proceedings of the 26th International Joint Conference on Artificial Intelligence (IJCAI), 3273-3279. [[fulltext](https://doi.org/10.24963/ijcai.2017/457)]

-### Additional credits
+### Acknowledgement
-This developmental version of the AdaSampling package is initially created by Kukulege Dinuka Perera.
+The initial github repo of the AdaSampling package was put together by Kukulege Dinuka Perera.